pagonzales/Artificial_Neural_Network_Project_Churn__Modelling/README.md

   - Train the model with batch size = 32 and epochs = 100
 - Finally, Test the model using the test data
   - Create Confusion Matrix

+## Project Insights
+## Project Insights
+- Using the parameters and hyperparameters mentioned above, we found out that:
+  - The accuracy of the model using the train and validation dataset is 86.13%
+- After running the test dataset we found that the model has an accuracy of 80.36%
+## Final conclusion
+- Using the parameters and hyperparameters above, we have a test model accuracy of 80.36%.
+Of course, this can still be improved by altering the parameters and choosing different activation functions and hidden layers.
+But this model we have presented here predicts that for 10 customers we can predict that 8 of them will buy again.